If I have learned anything in this long life of mine, it is this: in love we find out who we want to be; in war we find out who we are.”

 So, about the plot:

-The novel is about two sisters, struggling during Nazi occupied France.
+The novel is about two sisters, struggling in Nazi-occupied France.

 Isabel tries to deal with the pain of rejection from her